 The region was independent when British colonizers departed.
 It became part of India in wartime, when Pakistan tried to take control of it in 1947.
-Since gaining their independence from the British 72 years ago, Pakistan and India have already fought each other in three wars, including two for control of Kashmir.
+Since gaining their independence from the British 72 years ago, Pakistan and India have already fought each other in three wars, including two for control of Jammu and Kashmir.

 The council resolved in 1948 that it would offer assistance in reaching a peaceful resolution by setting up a commission.
 It also recommended that Pakistan withdraw combatants and India reduce its military forces and appoint an administrator.

 Since then, the Security Council met to formally discuss the disputed Himalayan region in 1965 and 1971.

 At the 1965 meeting, the council adopted a resolution calling for a cease-fire and asking the two governments to cooperate fully with the United Nations in supervising the observance of a cease-fire.
 The council also requested that the U.N. secretary-general "take all measures possible" to strengthen the U.N.
 Military Observer Group in India and Pakistan.

 The 1971 meeting, which adopted two resolutions, was held in light of the 1971 India-Pakistan War.
 The council demanded that a durable cease-fire should be observed until withdrawals could take place, and called for international aid to those suffering from the conflict.

 As this latest council meeting was held, the region was put under a near-constant curfew and communications were blacked out for a 12th day.
 After Friday prayers, demonstrators turned out in Srinagar, the largest city in the region.
 Security forces used tear gas to repel some of the rock-throwing demonstrators.